• Skip to primary navigation

 Classic favorites and regular desserts will always be appearing on the blog and I totally enjoy those too.
 But nourishing treats check off so many points.

-After a well received response for my date-sweetened banana muffins, now you can add this to your baking list.
+After a well received response for my healthy banana date muffins, now you can add this to your baking list.
 These muffins are wholesome, hearty, moist, easy to make and taste like carrot cake.
+And I also have several ideas for variations to suit other dietary preferences.

-The combination of ingredients gives these healthy carrot muffins a complex and enjoyable taste.
+The combination of ingredients gives these healthy carrot muffins a truly enjoyable taste, while still being nourishing.

 Ingredients needed to make the recipe.

-• Flour: Choose all purpose flour or whole wheat flour.
+• Flour: Use all-purpose flour or whole wheat flour.
 The latter will give a hearty texture.
 Try white whole wheat flour for a milder wheat flavor.
-And pastry flour muffins will be lighter and delicate.
+Pastry flour will make the muffins lighter and more delicate; I’ve used it for my chocolate banana bread with great results.

 • Carrots: Choose firm, plump, bright orange carrots that are smooth and without cracks.
 Avoid carrots that are black near the top or if they are soft and limp.